London

 European:

-• Casa Fofó - sourdough-themed tasting menu focussed on being seasonal and local.
+• Casa Fofó in Dalston - tasting menu with a focus on local and seasonal.
+Vegetarian option available.

-• Silo London - zero-waste restaurant with a great tasting menu.
-They mill their own flour and make their own butter.
-They aim to eliminate food waste, so expect ice cream made from leftover sourdough bread.
+• Silo London in Hackney - tasting menu.
+They mill their own flour and make their own butter; and aim to eliminate food waste, so expect ice cream made from leftover sourdough bread.

-• Tendril - a naughty vegan restaurant (with a bit of cheese).
-Both tasting menu and à la carte.
+• Tendril in Soho - naughty vegan restaurant (with a bit of cheese).
+Tasting menu is an option.

-• Towpath - awesome outdoor restaurant on the canal in Islington, perfect for lunch or a dinner on a warm summer evening.
+• Towpath in Islington - lovely outdoor restaurant on the canal in Islington, perfect for lunch or a dinner on a warm summer evening.

 Indian: